 Remove the mirror, and you can make a camera much more compact without losing any of the advantages.

 During long exposures, mirror shake could cause vibrations and the risk of a blurry image.

-A full frame mirrorless camera not only removes the vibration, but it is also a lot less complicated to create an efficient design for improved optical image stabilization (OIS).
-It is also a lot easier to adjust for hand-shake.
+A full-frame mirrorless camera not only removes the vibration, but it is also a lot less complicated to create an efficient design for improved optical image stabilization (OIS).
+It is also a lot easier to adjust to hand-shake.

 Zero Shutter Lag

 By removing the complication of a mirror, engineers were free to come up with designs that are capable of zero shutter lag, with negative digits possible when using the buffering technologies popular in high-end smartphones.

 This feature means that the camera is capable of recording the image even before the photographer presses the shutter button, opening up access to new features such as HDR (High Dynamic Range), noise reduction, and focus stacking.

 The Sound of Silence